 - No one will have the rights and license of tenancy.

 - Each pilgrim will have to vacate the accommodation on the stipulated day, even before the management asks him/her to do so.
 Latest check out time is 11 AM.
+The management has right to open and vacant the room at check-out time if the pilgrim fails to do so.

 - If you would like to donate for any of the Ashram’s Service and Humanitarian Activities, please insist on a receipt for your donation.
 Specify the cause to which you want to donate (e.g. food for the poor, schools, gurukula/orphanages, medical camp, aarti, yajna, accommodation, yoga and meditation programs, environmental programs, rural development, etc.).